Lightstreamer/Lightstreamer-example-StockList-client-javascript/README.md

 var lsClient = new LightstreamerClient(protocolToUse+"//localhost:"+portToUse,"DEMO");
 ```
 in lsClient.js or index.html, depending on the demo, and change it accordingly.<br>
-Anyway the [QUOTE_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) and [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) have to be deployed in your local Lightstreamer server instance.
-The factory configuration of Lightstreamer server already provides this adapter deployed.<br>

 The demos are now ready to be launched.

+## Build

+The html application can be optionally built, to reduce the number and size of the files to be downloaded by the browser, using [r.js](http://requirejs.org/docs/optimization.html).
+A ready-made configuration file for the build process of the Chart Demo is available in the build_rjs folder of this project.

+The build is configured to use [Google Closure compiler](https://code.google.com/p/closure-compiler/) to minify the files.
+To run it as is you need to download [rhino](https://developer.mozilla.org/en-US/docs/Rhino) js.jar file, compiler.jar from the closure compiler project and r.js from RequireJS.
+You also need a [Java Virtual Machine](https://www.java.com/en/download/) installed on your system.

+Once ready, from the build_rjs/ChartDemo folder, run

+java -cp compiler.jar;js.jar org.mozilla.javascript.tools.shell.Main r.js -o app.build.js

+As an alternative it is possible to customize the build file to use [UglifyJS](https://github.com/mishoo/UglifyJS2); in this case it can be built using [node.js](http://nodejs.org/) instead of using the JVM.

-# See Also #
+## See Also

-## Lightstreamer Adapters Needed by These Demo Clients ##
+### Lightstreamer Adapters Needed by These Demo Clients
 <!-- START RELATED_ENTRIES -->

 * [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java)